 - Street – Betting on three numbers which are located one after another on the table;

 - Corner bet – Four numbers included in the bet by placing chips at their cross point;

 - Columns – Covers 1/3 of the table and has an x3 multiplier attached;

 - Dozens – Same as columns but divided horizontally;

 - Colours – Red and Black with 50% chances (lower because of the green zero).

 - Zero Neighbors – 17 numbers around the green;

 - Third – On the opposite side of the zero, with eight being in the middle.

 Each area usually has a button dedicated to placing the chips on the chosen wheel area.
 This is a great way of covering a huge part of the wheel without stressing out that the ball is going to land somewhere between the numbers.
 By using this way of betting, if the ball goes to the right side, you are almost guaranteed to win (unless it, unfortunately, bounces out).

-- The third step is keeping track of all bets, both lost and won ones and setting a budget.
-Unlike poker and blackjack, the roulette does not have “professional” players.
-That is because its primary purpose is to entertain and let people have fun at gambling and taking an edge for it, while poker has tournaments where a solid knowledge and understanding of the gameplay is required.
+Keep track of both lost and won ones and set a budget.
+Unlike poker and blackjack, roulette does not have “professional” players.
+That is because its primary purpose is to entertain and let people have fun while gambling and taking an edge for it, while poker has tournaments where solid knowledge and understanding of the gameplay is required.